MDAnalysis/MDAKits/docs/source/reviewersguide.rst

+.. _reviewers-guide:
 *******************
 Guide for reviewers
 *******************

-The MDAKit registration process aims to present a *low barrier of entry* for contributors to make their code available to the broader community via the `MDAKit registry`_.
+The MDAKit registration process aims to present a *low barrier of entry* for contributors to make their code available to the broader community via the :doc:`MDAKit Registry<mdakits>`.
 However, there is still a minimal set of :ref:`requirements <requirements>` that must be met, and the MDAKit must pass a review before it is officially included in the Registry.